Welcome to UEA Pole Fitness!

 You will be able to purchase a membership to our club following our taster sessions - make sure to keep up to date with our social media to know when they go on sale as our classes are in such high demand places are sure to go quickly!

 Remember everyone was a beginner once!

-Sometimes people are nervous about starting pole fitness with issues of fitness and flexibility especially regarding upper body strength.
+Sometimes people are nervous about starting pole fitness with issues of fitness or flexibility, especially regarding upper body strength.
 But don't worry!
 Your upper body strength and overall fitness will improve throughout the lessons, developing as you learn.

-If you have an unanswered question about the UEA Pole Fitness Club, please don’t hesitate to contact one of the committee members or simply comment on the Facebook page.
+If you have an unanswered question about the UEA Pole Fitness Club, please don’t hesitate to contact one of the committee members or simply message the Facebook page.

 - Twitter: @polefitnessuea